 Gingipains have been shown to mediate the toxicity of P. gingivalis in many cell types, including neurons.
 In an in vitro study, human neuronal cells were infected with P. gingivalis and treated with test compounds in parallel.
 The results of the study indicated that infection with P. gingivalis for 48 hours results in approximately 40% cell death.
-As shown in Figure 4 below, this toxicity has been shown to be blocked by gingipain inhibitors, including COR388, but not by common broad-spectrum antibiotics such as moxifloxacin and doxycycline, nor by semagacestat, a gamma-secretase inhibitor that blocks amyloid beta production.
+As shown in Figure 4 below, this toxicity was blocked by gingipain inhibitors, including COR388, but not by common broad-spectrum antibiotics such as moxifloxacin and doxycycline, nor by semagacestat, a gamma-secretase inhibitor that blocks amyloid beta production.